poonai/poonai.github.io/content/posts/simplest-backpropagation-explainer.md

 ---
 title: "Simplest backpropagation explainer with no chain rule"
-date: 2025-04-27T14:27:16+05:30
+date: "2025-04-27"
 draft: false
 ---

 Neural Networks learn to predict by backpropagation.
 This article aims to help you, build a solid intuition about the concept using a simple example.
 The ideas we learn here can be expanded for bigger nerual network.
 I assume that you already know how feed forward neural network works.

 Before reading the article further, take a pen and paper.
 The calculation used in this article can be done in the head.
-But I still want you do by hand.
+But I still want you to do by hand.

 >> "Mathematics is not a spectator sport." — George Pólya